 At the age of 12, in hopes of starting a new life for us, my family moved to Canada which we now call home.
 Seeing snow fall from the sky for the first time is still one of the most magical experiences of my life and I’m currently still on a journey in discovering what it means to be Canadian, eh?
 Most of my family still live in Singapore & Malaysia and I go back to visit every few years.

-Having lost my uncle and grandmother to cancer and watching the world around speed by, I’ve taken it upon myself to learn to meditate and to appreciate the simplest of moments.
+Having lost my uncle and grandmother to cancer and watching the world around speed by, my passion for photography has grown even larger.
+I’ve taken it upon myself to learn to slow down, meditate, to appreciate the simplest of moments and to just be human.
 This is why I love photographing human connections and all the little in-between moments that tend to pass us by so quickly.
 These moments don’t last forever – don’t wait til it’s too late to enjoy and preserve them.

 I've always wondered where my love from photography came.
 I realized that this passion actually was passed down from my "Ah Gong" (Grandfather on my dad's side of the family).
 It was very important to him that professional family portraits were taken each year and so everyone would get dressed up in collared shirts and nice new dresses for the group photo.
 Ah Gong also loved to document life at home.
 Ah Mah explained that back then, they lived in a very tiny wooden house before electricity was in homes.
 They used little kerosene lamps for light.
 Because Ah Gong had to develop film, he needed the room to be in complete darkness - so often, the family sat in the dark while Ah Gong processed his film!